ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 # 3. Data

-Data is based on number of participants per country, [published by EGU.](https://egu2019.eu/#CountryStatistics).
-The processed data, including coordinates of departure location, distance to Vienna and sum of emissions per country, can be found in [data/data_processed.csv](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)
+Data is based on number of participants per country, [published by EGU](https://egu2019.eu/#CountryStatistics).
+The processed data, including coordinates of departure location, distance to Vienna and sum of emissions per country, can be found in [`data/data_processed.csv`](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)

 # 4. Methods

-All scripts can be found in [`src/`](https://github.com/milankl/CarbonFootprintEGU/tree/master/src), the assumptions are discussed in [4.6](https://github.com/milankl/CarbonFootprintEGU#46-sensitivity-to-assumptions).
+All scripts can be found in [`src/`](https://github.com/milankl/CarbonFootprintEGU/tree/master/src), the assumptions are discussed in section [4.6](https://github.com/milankl/CarbonFootprintEGU#46-sensitivity-to-assumptions).

 ## 4.1 Departure location